mihikashrivastava/11-15-repository/README.md

 ## How to Run

+Before running, ensure that the files `accounts.txt` and `users.bin` exist.
+These files are required for the code to run.
+If they do not exist, create these files and leave them empty.

 1. Launch the server application to initialize the server and allow it to accept incoming client connections.
 2. Start the client application to establish a connection to the server.
-3. Create a user object with details such as username, password, email, etc. New users must meet validation criteria for these fields.
+3. Create user objects with details such as username, password, email, etc. Create at least **two new users**:
+   - Create a user, log in from their perspective, and then send no commands.
+   - Repeat the process for the second user.

-4. Log in using the newly created username and password to access the portal for entering commands.
+4. Log in using the created usernames and passwords to access the portal for entering commands.

 ### Commands